 Travelling further eastwards around the coast through the Glens of Antrim takes you to the quaint town of Carnlough.
 Behind the town, the waterfalls of Glenariff are well-known and widely visited.
 Fewer are aware of a gentle trek further along an old limestone railway track to the Cranny Falls and the old Gortin Quarry.
 Several viewpoints along the route afford spectacular views over Carnlough.

 A trek back down to the town should be rewarded with a visit to The Londonderry Arms, one of the longest family-run hotels on the island of Ireland which was once inherited by Sir Winston Churchill.

-If you have your own transport I can accompany you or if you need me to be your guide on a bus.
-I have a few suppliers that can supply transport from buses to a more upmarket mode of transport.
+If you have your own transport I can accompany you, or I can be your guide on a bus.
+I have a few suppliers who can supply transport from buses to a more upmarket mode of transport.

 These are areas of outstanding natural beauty – please enjoy, and take your time to explore.